veracruz-project/icecap/README.md

 ## Quick start

-See [./demos/hypervisor-demo/README.md](./demos/hypervisor-demo) for instructions on how to get a demo up and running.
+See [./demos/hypervisor-demo/README.md](./demos/hypervisor-demo) for instructions on how to get a demo of the IceCap Hypervisor up and running.

 ## Guided introduction

-See [./examples/README.md](./examples) for a guided introduction to the IceCap framework.
+See [./examples/README.md](./examples) for a guided introduction to the IceCap Framework.

 ## Supported platforms